 How to Grow and Care

 Fairy Castle Cactus is easy to care for.
 It is one of the most commonly sold indoor cacti because of its popularity among beginners.
-You can find them at any garden center, online, or even your local grocery store.
+You can find them at any garden center, online, or even at your local grocery store.
 They are often sold with bright straw pink or yellow flowers hot-glued to their spires to add color.
-However, many growers prefer to gently remove the fake flowers or allow them to fall off as the cactus grows.
+However, many growers prefer gently removing the fake flowers or allowing them to fall off as the cactus grows.

 Fertilize with a good cactus fertilizer in spring when growth resumes.
 Feed monthly or with irrigation in a dilution that is half-strength.
 Suspend the feeding in winter.

 This cactus is a variegated selection of the very popular cultivar of Acanthocereus tetragonus.

 - Back to genus Acanthocereus